Overview

 Next steps

-To get started using the API and CLI, set up your environment.
+To get started with the API and CLI, set up your environment.
 To learn how to create VPC resources, see these tutorials:

 For a list of features not yet supported in VPC, see Limitations.